Austin Robertson Sr.

-Austin Patrick Robertson (21 November 1908 – 6 May 1988) was an Australian rules footballer who played for the South Melbourne Football Club in the Victorian Football League (VFL) and West Perth and Perth in the Western Australian National Football League (WANFL).
+Austin Patrick Robertson (21 November 1908 – 6 May 1988) was an all round sportsmen who excelled in Australian rules footballer who played for the South Melbourne Football Club in the Victorian Football League (VFL) and West Perth and Perth in the Western Australian National Football League (WANFL) and was also a World Professional Sprint Champion and accomplished cricketer.

 Football career

+Robertson was recruited via Xavier College, Melbourne where he was an outstanding competitor in athletics, cricket, Swimming and football.

-Robertson debuted with South Melbourne at the age of 18 and played for the club between 1927 and 1937.
+Robertson debuted with South Melbourne in 1927, in round three at the age of 18 and played 16 consecutive matches in his first season in the VFL and represented Victoria in August, 1927.
 He was well regarded as a key position player at both ends of the ground.
-He was one of the few players still adept at place kicking during the 1930s, noted for the length and accuracy of his kicks; he made several attempts over his career to break Dave McNamara's record for longest kick, often topping 70 yards but never breaking McNamara's mark of 86yds.
+He was one of the few players still adept at place kicking during the 1930s, noted for the length and accuracy of his kicks; he made several official attempts over his career to break Dave McNamara's record for longest kick, often topping 70 yards but never breaking McNamara's mark of 86 yards; while an unofficial kick marked out during a match in 1941 was measured to have gone more than 90 yards.